 3. Pick the funding tool that fits your vision

 Transforming Rural India Foundation (TRIF) showed how this can work.
 With an annual income of ₹71.30 crore, they raised ₹2 crore through the SSE.
-The funds were used to support youth micro-businesses, skill development, and building ecosystems for rural entrepreneurs.
-What helped was how clearly TRIF mapped the journey from donation to outcome—from money in, to lives changed.
+The funds were used to support youth microbusinesses, skill development, and the development of ecosystems for rural entrepreneurs.
+What helped was how clearly TRIF mapped the journey from donation to outcome, from money in to lives changed.

 Their clarity wasn’t just in reports, but in how they framed their purpose: helping rural youth stand on their own feet.

 SGBS Unnati Foundation is proof.
-It was among the first non-profits in India to get listed on the Social Stock Exchange, setting a precedent for transparent, impact-driven fundraising through innovative instruments like ZCZP bonds.
+It was among the first non-profits in India to be listed on the Social Stock Exchange, setting a precedent for transparent, impact-driven fundraising through innovative instruments such as ZCZP bonds.
 With a total income of just under ₹12 crore, they raised ₹2 crore via the SSE.
 Those funds now support their UNXT Programme, which is training 10,000 graduates for entry-level jobs across sectors.

 5. Link your work to larger development goals

-It helps if your mission connects with broader agendas—national policies, global goals, government schemes.
-It gives your story greater relevance, and funders often feel more confident supporting something that fits into a bigger picture.
+It helps if your mission connects with broader agendas, national policies, global goals, and government schemes.
+It gives your story more relevance, and funders usually feel more confident backing work that clearly fits into a bigger picture.

-The Ekalavya Foundation understood this well.
-Despite having an annual income of just ₹0.57 crore, they raised ₹1.10 crore through the SSE.
-The funds are now being used to train 100 tribal families in Telangana.
-As the second NPO to be listed on the SSE, Ekalavya showed how strategic alignment, with goals like decent work and sustainable livelihoods, can unlock funding, no matter your size.
+The Ekalavya Foundation really leaned into this.
+With an annual income of just ₹0.57 crore, it still raised ₹1.10 crore through the SSE, money now being used to train 100 tribal families in Telangana.
+As only the second NPO listed on the SSE, Ekalavya showed how clear alignment with goals like decent work and sustainable livelihoods can unlock funding, no matter how small you are.

 6. Use the Social Stock Exchange listing to amplify your voice

-Mukti, one of the first five NPOs to be listed on the NSE SSE, used this visibility to scale their work in the Sundarbans.
-With an annual income of nearly ₹6 crore, they raised ₹1.70 crore through SSE for their Swavlamban Accelerator, which empowers women and marginalised groups with livelihood training.
-Mukti’s listing has not only boosted its reach but also its credibility with donors, partners, and the communities it serves.
+Mukti, one of the first five NPOs listed on the NSE SSE, used this visibility to deepen and scale its work in the Sundarbans.
+With an annual income of nearly ₹6 crore, it raised ₹1.70 crore through the SSE for its Swavlamban Accelerator, which supports women and marginalised groups with livelihood training.
+The listing has expanded Mukti’s reach and strengthened its standing with donors, partners and the communities it serves.

 A new chapter for non-profit finance